soul-script/StrengthLog/README-Technical.md

   - `extension NumberFormatter`: Static properties `decimal` and `integer`.
   - `func calculateOneRepMax(weight: Double, reps: Int) -> Double`: Global Epley formula (handles 1-rep case).
   - `extension Calendar`: Helper functions `weekDateRange`, `monthDateRange`, `yearDateRange` for calculating date intervals.
+  - `extension Date`: Date utilities for consistent timestamp handling:
+    - `midnight`: Property that returns a new Date set to midnight (00:00:00.000) of the same day.
+    - `todayAtMidnight`: Static property that creates a new Date set to midnight of today.

 ### 3.5.
 Relationships and Cascade Rules